carpentries/task-forces/2019/articulating-the-carpentries-values/2019-11-carpentries-values-summary.md

 #### Value All Contributions

-We value all contributions by individuals and entities to our community, code, lessons and broader ecosystem that adhere to The Carpentries Code of Conduct.
+We value all contributions by individuals and entities to our community, code, lessons and broader ecosystem as long as those contributions adhere to The Carpentries Code of Conduct.

 **We are..**

 #### Always Learning

-We value a growth mindset in all that we do and strive for continuous improvement, evolving ourselves and our methodologies, being receptive to feedback, responsive, curious, and eager to learn.
+We value a growth mindset in all that we do and strive for continuous improvement, evolving ourselves and our methodologies, being responsive, curious, receptive to feedback, and eager to learn.

 #### Inclusive of All